DEVOTIONALS

 – We aren’t saved to be served, but to serve

-– Serving the Lord doesn’t mean everyone
+– Serving the Lord doesn’t mean everyone will be receptive to

-that can cause us to stray from what pleases God.
+cause us to stray from what pleases God.

 ACTION:

-we serve (which prevents us from becoming independent and trying to
+(dependence on God prevents us from becoming independent and trying to

 do everything in our own strength, which could lead to feeding our ego).